tommyme/vscode-bookmark-x/README.md

 ## Quick Start
 - there is no default key map, define yourself.
+- there many useful commands defined in vscode command palette, if you are not familiar with it, I suggest you read (this document)[https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette], it will greatly improve your efficiency in using vscode.
 - Run command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `bookmark_x ...`

 ![](./resources/readme/example1.png)